The Civil Rights Movement, July 9–15, 2017

 Memphis International Airport serves more than 90 cities with direct flights, and campus is a short drive from the airport.
 Please visit the Rhodes College website for more information on directions to campus.

-Workshop participants will stay in on-campus residence halls and share rooms with other participants.
+Workshop participants will have their own rooms in on-campus residence halls and share bathrooms and common space with other participants.
 Bathrooms and common space will be shared on each floor.
 Participants should plan to bring laptops, as computer access on campus will be limited.

 The university provides basic bedding and towels only.
 Please note that participants should plan to bring alarm clocks, shower shoes, hangers, irons, and hair dryers.
 There are a few communal kitchenettes located in the building, but not within each suite; however, participants should bring their own utensils.
 Housekeeping services are provided throughout the week.